trippstowe/blog/README.md

 ## Hoards of Small Applications

 ### 1000 applications with 2 servers per
 Enterprise software developers are often responsible for hundreds of applications with small user bases.
 Traditionally, these applications were hosted on a server side by side.
 Shared run-times between applications often create problems including large blast radius, release/update downtime, and log aggregation confusion... to name a few.
-In addition to resource sharing, enterprise servers may contain sensitive data, firewalls, that impede and increase traffic to the cloud.
+In addition to resource sharing, enterprise servers may contain sensitive data, firewalls, that impede migration and increase traffic to the cloud.
 Also, server resources may be monolithic and cross several domains, adding another hurdle for applications to break off and take advantage of public cloud resources.

 **Identify and abstract the application from these resources.**

-* Middle-ground abstraction: create API layers to these resources (name them), preferably REST.
+* Middle-ground abstraction: create API layers to these resources (databases, webservices, ESBs), preferably REST.
 	* This allows to keep ACID requirements where needed.
 Transactions, naturally, bind the application to external resource.
 Warning, if either caller or the callee fail, a considerable amount of coupling is required to rollback.
     * A non-transactional *call and forget* can decouple the application from the resource.
 Warning: there are very few ways to recover from a failure.
-* True decoupling: asynchronous communication will truly decouple (what from what?).
+* True decoupling: asynchronous communication will truly decouple the applicaition to the enterprise resource.
 Fire and forget on a queuing system like AMQP allows for auto-retries, dead-letter queuing, fan-outs, and many other solutions for a communication breakdown between the sender and the receiver.

 Eventual Consistency suffices for many of use-cases.
 The question, "Does the transaction need to be completely done to move on or can the application checked back when the data is needed?"
-If the application can have eventual consistency, there is cost and time savings with [the something something] approach.
+If the application can have eventual consistency, there is cost and time savings with an eventual consistency approach.

 ## From Monolith to 12 factor
 ### Break off small pieces
 Small pieces from the same domain or those which can handle an asynchronous coupling, are good candidates to move to a cloud native architecture.
-Replacing a new piece of the application and tying back to the monolith, coupled as loosely as possible, you can begin to gain some of the advantages of cloud native architecture.
+Replacing a new piece of the application and tying back to the monolith, coupled as loosely as possible, the application begin to gain some of the advantages of cloud native architecture.
 12 factor application architecture are important guidelines to follow when rearchitecting monolith pieces.
-Stateless applications architecture and design one of the fundamental concepts that needs to be achieved (I don't understand this sentence).
+Stateless applications design and architecture are the fundamental 12 factor concepts that needs to be achieved.
 It is important to remove any environment level state to the application.

 ### Containerization
 Consider Docker containers for ease of deployment and concise application stack structure.
 Containers allow for operating system level separation that will make it possible to separate the application run time from the container runtime.
 Container management software like Kubernetes will allow for ease of deployment and management of the containers as well as cohesion between containers that need to interact.